NUKnightLab/TimelineJS3/DEPLOYING.md

 ## Deploying changes to the JavaScript

+Before beginning to deploy, make sure all changes are thoroughly tested.
+Update CHANGELOG to track changes and establish the release date for the version.
+Update package.json to the new version number.

 Deploying the JavaScript library uses `npm` scripts defined in `package.json`.
 To deploy to the Knight Lab CDN, use the following scripts:

 * npm run stage